Agricultural Literacy Curriculum Matrix

 - Fungi can be both beneficial and harmful in farming and food production.

 - Changes to the physical and biological components of the ecosystem affect the growth of fungi.

-National Center for Agricultural Literacy, Utah Agriculture in the Classroom
+National Center for Agricultural Literacy and Utah Agriculture in the Classroom